lsst/rtn-029/index.rst

 Raw images
 ----------

-For Data Preview 0.2 [TODO: ref RTN-001] we use a subset of the simulated raw images produced by the Dark Energy Science Collaboration, DESC DC2 [TODO: ref DESC-DC2].
+For Data Preview 0.2 we use a subset of the simulated raw images produced by the Dark Energy Science Collaboration (DESC) Data Challenge 2 :cite:`2021ApJS..253...31L`.
 Specifically, we use the subset known as WFD, composed of 19,852 visits, one exposure per visit.
 The visit identifiers of were obtained from `DR6_Run2.2i_WFD_visits.txt <https://github.com/lsst-dm/gen3_shared_repo_admin/blob/master/python/lsst/gen3_shared_repo_admin/data/dc2/DR6_Run2.2i_WFD_visits.txt>`__.

 The simulated images are stored at FrDF under path